rubyforgood/abalone/README.md

 This app is still in early stages of development (MVP).
 We have defined our [MVP and additional milestones here](https://github.com/rubyforgood/abalone/milestones)

 Take a look at the current [Issues](https://github.com/rubyforgood/abalone/issues), which lay out our path to MVP.
 Feel free to assign one to yourself and take it on!
-If you have any questions about requirements, post your question in the issue or email Ellen Cornelius at gellinellen@gmail.com.
+If you have any questions about requirements, post your question in the issue.

 ### Development
 We have included the [Annotate gem](https://github.com/ctran/annotate_models) in this project, for better development experience.
 It annotates (table attributes) models, model specs, and factories.